 However, if you’re coming to the Buds Live expecting true wireless, noise-cancelling earbuds for a low price, you may want to consider some other options.
 While Samsung’s buds will filter out some ambiance while you’re listening to podcasts, you’re better off springing for the Sony WF-1000XM3 or AirPods Pro if you want earbuds that can truly block out any noisy surroundings during work or play.
 The Galaxy Buds Pro's ANC also performs better, if still imperfectly.

 If you don’t mind sacrificing some sound quality, the Galaxy Buds Plus are cheaper and offer a unique ambient sound mode for letting in outside noises.
-It's also worth considering the $159 Jabra Elite Active 75t, which have been updated post-launch to offer ANC.
+It's also worth considering the Jabra Elite Active 75t, our top pick of the best Apple AirPods alternatives, and which have been updated post-launch to offer ANC.

 Even so, the Galaxy Buds Live represent a qualified success.
 While they’re held back by a few quirks, the Galaxy Buds Live are an impressive pair of wireless earbuds that make a great alternative to Apple’s base AirPods and Google’s Pixel Buds 2 for those with Galaxy phones.
 Just don’t expect immersive noise-cancelling for the price.

-- More: Get exercising with the best workout headphones
+- More: Get exercising with the best sport headphones